cobwebch/external_import/Documentation/Administration/MmRelations/Index.rst

    If your need was to enrich a MM table with additional information, change your TCA to use an IRRE structure instead.

+   See the :ref:`Mapping data <user-mapping-data>` chapter for an overview of alternatives.

 .. _administration-mm-properties: